AbuTalha3005/HanttCo-Test-TerraformCode/README.md

-# HanttCo Windows EC2 Terraform Deployment
+# HanttCo AWS Windows EC2 Terraform Deployment

 ## Purpose
 This project automates the deployment of a **Windows EC2 instance in AWS** using **Terraform**, ensuring security, scalability, and modularity.
 The setup includes private networking, IAM roles for access control, and best practices for AWS resource management.